nicolgit/Azure-B2C-playground/README.md

 * 	**NicolWebCalculator**: an ASP.NET MVC Web Application that allows user to perform simple calculations.
 It uses NicolAPICalculator via backend.
 * 	**NicolWebScientificCalculator**:  an ASP.NET MVC Web Application that allows user to perform simple calculations.
 It uses NicolAPICalculator via backend.

-As shown in the image below
+As shown in the image below:

 ![architecture](assets/architecture.png)